 As a rule of thumb, investing in a two-burner, liquid fuel or gas camping stove might be an excellent option.
 That’s because, performance-wise, it offers the fastest and most convenient results.

-To conclude, we find that a liquid fuel or gas two burner camping two stove together with a very small gas stove (used for boiling water quickly) is best fitted for an overland setup.
+To conclude, we find that a liquid fuel or gas two-burner camping two stoves together with a very small gas stove (used for boiling water quickly) is best fitted for an overland setup.